-Tenon's iTools license can be entered or changed in the License Information section of the Admin Server.
-To enter or change the license login in as the administrator and enter your license in the text field, being careful to observe case sensitivity, and click "Save".
-The license program will return information about the validity of the license you have entered, and for what time period it remains valid.
+Tenon's iTools license can be entered or changed in the License Information section (the Red Seal).
+To enter or change the license, login as the iTools Administrator (admin), enter your license in the text field, being careful to observe case sensitivity and click Save.
+The license program will return information about the validity of the license you have entered and for what time frame it remains valid.